bradut/SlingBox-Channel-Changer-Server/README.md

 In this section you can update the port number used by the wrapper.

 If you want to use HTTPS, you will need to update the configuration accordingly and you will need to provide a certificate for the wrapper.<br />
-Avoid using HTTPS if your TvGuide web app is not also using HTTPS because some browsers will block the requests from the Wwrapper to the TvGuide web app.<br />
+Avoid using HTTPS if your TV Guide web app is not also using HTTPS because some browsers will block the requests from the Wrapper to the web app.<br />
 (may work with Chrome, but not with Firefox)

 Here is an example of the the config file with an `HTTPS` endpoint: